 1. Plan Around Mood Cycles

-Since bipolar disorder involves fluctuations between manic and depressive episodes, employers can help the employee by identifying their work patterns.
-For example, during manic periods, employees might benefit from taking on more creative, high-energy tasks, while during depressive episodes, reducing high-stakes assignments and providing simpler, manageable tasks can maintain productivity without overwhelming them.
+When an employee has bipolar disorder, which involves fluctuations between manic and depressive episodes, employers can support them by identifying their work patterns.
+For example, during manic periods, employees may benefit from more creative, high-energy tasks, while during depressive episodes, reducing high-stakes assignments and offering simpler, manageable tasks can help maintain productivity without causing overwhelm.

 2. Training and Awareness Programs